mtlynch/mtlynch.io/content/posts/digitizing-1/index.md

 At this point, I'd spent **hundreds** of hours tediously selecting clip boundaries in Premiere, hitting export, waiting a few minutes for it to complete, then starting over.
 Not only that, I had repeated this process several times on the same footage after discovering quality problems later on.

-Once I automated the clip chopping part, it was a massive weight off my shoulders.
+Once I automated the clip slicing part, it was a massive weight off my shoulders.
 I didn't have to worry about forgetting metadata or picking the wrong output format.
 If I discovered a mistake after the fact, I could just tweak my script and rerun everything.

 ## Part two